postmanlabs/postman-runtime/README.md

     // Globals (a "VariableScope" from the SDK)
     globals: new sdk.VariableScope(),

-    // Locals (a "variableScope" from the SDK) local variables will be initialised by this.
+    // Local variables (a "variableScope" from the SDK)
-    locals: new sdk.VariableScope(),
+    localVariables: new sdk.VariableScope(),

     // Execute a folder/request using id/name or path
     entrypoint: {